aquia-inc/aws-guardduty-runbook-generator/README.md

 ```
 guardduty-runbooks --outdir ./my-runbook-directory
 ```
 This tool can be run multiple times to create runbooks for new finding types.
 Run the tool again over the directory where runbooks are stored and it will write new runbooks only, unless `--overwrite` is specified.
+Overwrite is a destructive command and will erase any customization made to the runbook.
 ```
 guardduty-runbooks --outdir ./my-runbook-directory --overwrite
 ```

 Runbook filenames are written using the "finding type" specified by GuardDuty.
-Because finding types includes non alphanumeric characters like `:, /, !,` and `.`, those characters are replaced with dashes `-` and all other characters are made lowercase.
+Because finding types include non alphanumeric characters like `:, /, !,` and `.`, those characters are replaced with dashes `-` and all other characters are made lowercase.
 This is for ease of programatically locating runbooks for tools like [Panther](https://panther.com/) and [Matano](https://www.matano.dev/).

 For example:
 `CryptoCurrency:EC2/BitcoinTool.B!DNS` becomes `cryptocurrency-ec2-bitcointool-b-dns`